Should you risk last minute when booking flights, hotels and insurance?

 But is last-minute travel worth it?
 Lucy McGuire (@LucyAMcGuire) asks the experts to find out.

 There are various reasons why we take last-minute trips and the chance of grabbing a bargain is definitely one of them.
-But Research by ABTA found that only 15 per cent of late holiday bookers were motivated by price.
-Many travellers booked late trips due to personal circumstances and the simple fact they hadn't had the time to book earlier.
+However, many travellers book late trips due to personal circumstances and the simple fact they hadn't had the time to book earlier.

 Technology has also changed the way we look at holidays.
-With mobile phone apps such as Jetsetter and Late Rooms, which offer same-day hotel and travel deals, it's no wonder many of us are hooked on impromptu travel.
+With mobile phone apps such as Jetsetter, which offer same-day hotel and travel deals, it's no wonder many of us are hooked on impromptu travel.

 The pros of booking a last-minute holiday